DESOTEC’s new product developments

-It comprises a cabin fitted with electrical controls and a carbon monoxide (CO) sensor.
-If the sensor detects a hotspot forming, the INERTI-BOX closes the filter valves, cutting off the air supply.
-It then douses the filter with nitrogen, reducing the oxygen levels and eliminating the risk of a hotspot developing further.
+The inertisation process is based on nitrogen dosing, electrical controls and a carbon monoxide (CO) sensor.
+If the sensor detects a hotspot forming, the filter valves are closed, cutting off the air supply.
+The INERTI-BOX then douses the filter with nitrogen, reducing the oxygen levels and eliminating the risk of a hotspot developing further.
 This procedure takes place automatically, with no need for an operator.

 The INERTI-BOX must be installed and tested at each customer’s site.
 This can take one to three days depending on the set-up on site.
 DESOTEC has recently created a new type of INERTI-BOX that can operate up to three filters in parallel or in series.
 Because of this adaptation it is no longer necessary to flush all filters with nitrogen in case of a hotspot.
 This reduces the nitrogen consumption and makes sure that the filter(s) without hotspots can still be used to treat emissions.

 The HC-BOX is combined with the INERTI-BOX to create a turnkey solution for smaller filters and the AIRCON HC and HC-XL model.
-It comprises a simple skid containing cables and valves, with the INERTI-BOX on top.
+It is a valve island, containing the inlet, outlet and a bypass valve, with the INERTI-BOX on top.
 This is connected to a rack with nitrogen bottles.

 Up to three HC-BOXES can be used with one INERTI-BOX, with each one able to act independently so that only the affected filter is isolated and doused with nitrogen.
-However, only one can be cabled up at DESOTEC’s site, while the others must be installed in situ.
+Movement of the valves can be automated by connecting the HC-BOX to the PLC of the customer

 INERTI-BOXES and HC-BOXES in action